 - An extended warranty covers unexpected repairs, many of which are expensive out of pocket, for a specified period of time or number of miles.
 Most providers give you a time frame and a limited number of miles.

 The most common plans last for seven years or 100,000 miles, whichever comes first.
 Some plans last for four years or 50,000 miles.
 Others have longer terms.
-For example, Endurance covers up to 250,000 miles.
+For example, Endurance is one of the companies that covers high-mileage vehicles with up to 200,000 miles.

 If your warranty is about to expire and you’re close to the mileage restrictions, then it makes sense to renew if you want to keep the same coverage.

 Costs and fees